mangapress/mangapress/README.md

 Manga+Press is a webcomic management system for WordPress.

-**Beta Version**
-* Latest/Archive Comics are in-line with WordPress standards
-    * [X] Keep back-compat with selected Latest/Archive pages
-    * [X] Change page option backend to make use of the slug filters to allow users to override these
-    * [X] Add notice to the WordPress admin to inform users which pages are being used for Latest/Archive, similar to WordPress Posts/Home functionality
-    * [X] Check if page has been set as Blog/Home static page and display a warning
-    * [X] Add Latest Comic shortcode for displaying the latest comic in page content
-    * [X] Add compatibility for WordPress themes TwentySixteen and newer

 ## Description

 Manga+Press is a webcomic management system for WordPress.
 Manga+Press uses WordPress' posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 ## Upgrade Notice

-WARNING: This is a beta version.
-Use in production at your own risk.

 WARNING: Last/Comic Archive page functionality has been changed.
 Please back up, and perform tests in a development environment before upgrading.